ziapeltagames/six-winters/docs/DESIGN.md

 ## Test Manipulation

 Tests are the primary way players interface with the game.
-It is natural that many of the benefits will apply to this core mechanics.
-Redrawing is an option, but can start to be a little cumbersome.
-It also churns through the deck quicker.
+It is natural that many of the benefits will apply to this core mechanic.
+This is particularly common for asset cards.
+Redrawing a failed test is an option, but should be used sparingly since too many redraws can feel cumbersome.
+It also churns through the asset deck quicker, which isn't usually a positive.
 Improved character skills and new character cards are longer term methods to grow this ability.
-Attachments or global effects are another option here.
+Attachments or global effects are another option.

 ## Using Tags

 One way to make advantages less useful is by restricting their use to the presence of certain tags.
-For example, a development might give a bonus to defense for any obstacle with an undead tag.
+For example, a development might give a bonus to defense for any obstacle with an foe tag.
 Using tags provides a way to inject more theme into the game, and it gives players interesting choices, since some characters may be better suited to different sorts of situations.

 ## Play Costs

-Another way to make advantages less useful is to use play costs.
+Another way to modify card effectiveness is to use play costs.
 For example, a card may cost a certain number of resources (either number of dice or value of dice) to put into play, or the players may have to take discord or a condition.
 This is a very useful pattern for the game.
 Play costs help move the economies of the game around.
-This is common for assets.
+This isn't as useful of a pattern for asset cards, since they're generally supposed to be positive and easily usable.
+But it's a very good pattern for location actions.

 ## Removing Conditions and Discord

-These abilities should be used with care.
+These abilities should be used with great care.
 Taking Conditions and getting Discord are a big source of tension, so it shouldn't be easy to lower them.
-It's better to have abilities that help lower the hindrance value of obstacles or that improve defense.
-Once you get Discord or Conditions, they should be hard to remove.
-In the case of discord, that usually invovles spending some other resource or getting a condition.

-## Event Cards

-Events are short term challenges players face during a mission.
-They lean mostly negative in nature.
-The positive cards come more from the asset deck.
-Many feature a skill test to determine if the effect is positive or negative.
-Furthermore, certain mission types lean towards certain types of effects.

-* Alliance
-   * Use mission progress
-   * Add progress to threats
-   * Take discord
-   * Air, Fire, Earth, Water
-* Infiltration
-   * Use progress on threats
-   * Gain mission progress
-   * Psyche stress
-   * Fire, Earth, Water, Air
-* Exploration
-   * Use mission progress
-   * Gain and trade resources
-   * Body stress
-   * Earth, Water, Air, Fire
-* Quest
-   * Use resources
-   * Gain mission progress
-   * Gain conditions
-   * Water, Air, Fire, Earth
-* Showdowns
-   * Showdowns tend to combine two of the above mission types
+Only strong asset cards should have these effects, and it wouldn't be unusual to have to pay a cost in terms of resources to make this happen.

+## Offense vs Defense

+In general, something happenign is better than nothing happening!
+While that may be straightforward, it's easy to accidentally fall into a trap of coming up with too many defensive card effects.
+But cards that make it easier to take out obstacles should be favored over cards that help prevent damage or ignore triggers.

+# Asset Card Design

-## Character Cards
+## Character Card Effects

 Character cards are mostly positive.
 The biggest focus of character cards is interactions between characters.
-As such, some of them have requirements that character X or Y are present.
+As such, some of them incentivize having different pairings of characters for a bigger effect.

+* Add Obstacle / Threat / Mission Progress
 * Better Defense
 * Extra Movement
 * Moving Obstacles
 * Bypass Obstacle Defense
-* Moving Threats
-* Mission Progress
 * Burning Threats
 * Lower Discord
 * Remove Condition
+* Manipulating Achievement Deck

-## Developments
+## Development Effects

 Developments are also differentiated somewhat by type.
 Maybe as a general rule none of these should remove conditions or discord?
 That might be a better thing for character cards to do.
 The various types should also roughly map to the different quest types.